We study the molecular mechanisms underlying chemosensation and temperature sensation.

 Lab News

-- Our reviewed preprint on understudied CALHM channels is published at eLife today
+Thanks to everyone on the PANX1 team for their hard work and resilience! - Our reviewed preprint on understudied CALHM channels is published at eLife today

 Through our collaboration with the Kannan lab at the University of Georgia, we reveal conserved gating determinants in understudied CALHM ion channels using an evolutionary analysis approach combined with electrophysiology.